Analyze the concentration of your solutions with precision using refractometry

 - Light source : LED, sodium (589 nm) or white light for specific applications.

-- Types of devices : Manual, digital or online refractometers, depending on the level of precision and automation desired.
+- Types of devices : Manual, digital or online refractometers, depending on the level of accuracy and automation required.

-These characteristics make refractometry suitable for production environments requiring speed and reliability.
+Thanks to these characteristics, refractometry is suitable for production environments requiring speed and reliability.

 For which matrices is tensiometry suitable?